NAME CHANGE AFTER MARRIAGE

-When a woman marries a man she does not have to adopt her husband’s surname.
+When a woman marries a man, she does not have to adopt his surname.
 In fact, she may continue using her own surname.
-However, if she chooses to adopt her husband’s surname, she can use her marriage certificate to substantiate the change.
-Which means that she will need to send her marriage certificate to HM Passport Office, the DVLA and all other companies, organisations and government departments so that they can change her surname on their records, and issue new documents where applicable.
+However, if she chooses to adopt her husband’s surname, she can use her marriage certificate as proof of name change.
+Which means that she can send her marriage certificate to HM Passport Office, the DVLA and all other companies, organisations and government departments to change her surname on their records.
 The same applies to a married man if he wants to adopt his wife’s surname, and to partners in a same sex marriage or civil partnership.

-You do not need to change your name by deed poll if your situation is as above; however, if your marriage certificate becomes lost or damaged, it can cost up to £23.40 to obtain a replacement.
-So you may decide to change your name by deed poll in any case so that you can keep your marriage certificate safe and send out your deed poll document instead.
+Although you may not have to change your name by Deed Poll, if your marriage certificate becomes lost or damaged it can cost up to £23.40 to obtain a replacement.
+So you may decide to change your name by Deed Poll anyway so that you can keep your marriage certificate safe and send out your Deed Poll certificate instead.

-- You want to combine (sometimes known as ‘mesh’) your surname i.e. combine ‘Jones’ and ‘Smith’ to create ‘Jonith’
+- You want to combine (sometimes known as ‘meshing’) your surname, for example, combine Jones and Smith to create Jonith

 - You want to use your maiden name as a middle name

-- You want to make other changes to your name i.e. change the spelling of your first name
+- You want to make other changes to your name, for example, change the spelling of your first name

-*some organisations will accept your marriage certificate in substantiation of a double-barreled surname.
+*some organisations will accept your marriage certificate as proof of a double-barrelled surname.

 Changing your Title

-If you use your marriage certificate to substantiate your change of surname because your adopting your partner’s surname, then most originations will assume that you also want to use the title of Mrs, unless you inform them otherwise.
+If you use your marriage certificate as proof of name change then most organisations will assume that you also want to use the title of Mrs, unless you inform them otherwise.

-If you change your name by deed poll then your change of title will be stated on the same i.e. Miss Sarah Jones to Mrs Sarah Smith.
+If you change your name by Deed Poll then your change of title will also be stated on the certificate.

-Note you can continue to use your current title i.e. you are not legally required to use the title of Mrs. This might apply to those currently using the gender neutral title of ‘Mx’.
+Note you can continue to use your current title, that is, you are not legally required to use the title of Mrs. This might apply to those currently using the gender neutral title of ‘Mx’.

 Changing your Martial Status

-Aside from your change of name and or title, you should also inform all applicable companies, organisations and government departments of your change in martial status.
-If you use your marriage certificate to substantiate your change of surname then it will clearly be apparent that your martial status has changed.
-But if you’re changing your name by deed poll, you should send a photocopy (not the original) of your marriage certificate alongside your deed poll to any applicable organisation.
+You should also inform organisations and government departments of your change in martial status.
+If you use your marriage certificate as proof of name change then it will be apparent that your martial status has changed.
+But if you’re changing your name by Deed Poll, you should send a photocopy (not the original) of your marriage certificate, alongside your Deed Poll, to relevant record holders.

 Q. Can I use my maiden name at work for business purposes?